EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 # Changes in eviction filings

-Eviction filings in Philadelphia were slightly higher than average in January and February of this year.<sup>1</sup> Filings fell in March and held close to zero through June.
+Eviction filings in Philadelphia were slightly higher than average in January and February of this year.<sup>1</sup> Filings fell in March and held at zero from April through June.
 Following the end of the state eviction moratorium on August 31, new eviction filings increased, though remain well below historical average.

 1. Eviction filing data for Philadelphia County were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).
 Historical averages cover the years 2016-2019.